nordicsushi/Efficient-communication-at-workplace/README.md

 - **Visual flowcharts** showing the natural progression of communication in different meeting types
 - **Ready-to-use expressions** for each step of the conversation
 - **Natural, conversational language** that sounds professional yet approachable
+- **Customizable outputs** tailored to your specific job role, years of experience (YoE), job responsibilities and company context

+The automated script allows you to generate personalized communication guides that match your unique professional profile, making the content more relevant and actionable for your specific situation.

 ## 🎯 What's Inside